python/psf-salt/docs/overview.rst

    www.python.org, docs.python.org) use this CDN to improve end-user latency.

 DigitalOcean
-   `DigitalOcean <https://digitalocean.com>`_ is the current target for most of the infrastructure we currently host in Rackspace, services deployed here are managed by `Salt <http://www.saltstack.com>`_.
+   `DigitalOcean <https://digitalocean.com>`_ is the current primary hosting for most of the infrastructure, services deployed here are managed by `Salt <http://www.saltstack.com>`_.

 Heroku